72 hours in Cape Town

 Out of his 27 years in jail, Nelson Mandela spent most of his time on Robben Island.
 Embark to land on the island and listen to former prisoners guiding you through it.
 As this is a popular destination you will have to book your tickets in advance during the high season (December/January).
 This unique place definitely deserves its own article to help you decrypt it, check it out here.

-Spice it up in the colorful Bo-Kaap district
+Spice it up in the colorful Bo-Kaap & join a food tour

 Maybe the most instagrammable district of Cape Town, Bo-Kaap and its colourful houses are a visitor’s favourite.
-Wander its streets with more and more designer stores, listen to the muezzin as you pass by its mosques, and make sure to stop by Atlas to stock up on spices.
+Wander its streets with its designer stores, listen to the muezzin as you pass by its mosques, make sure to stop by Atlas to stock up on spices and join a food tour to learn more about Cape Town’s & food scene which is influenced greatly by the Malay people.

 Sunbathe at Clifton Beach (and swim for the bravest!)